I'll ask again,What is beer anyway?

-I hear it uses barley, but how is it different from other alcoholic drinks?
+I hear they use wheat,How is it different from other alcoholic drinks?

 We will answer these questions.